Rainwater tank: Contamination and maintenance

 Certain paints and roofing materials may cause contamination.
 In particular, a Melbourne Water publication advises that lead-based paints never be used.
 Tar-based coatings are also not recommended, as they affect the taste of the water.
 Zinc can also be a source of contamination in some paints, as well as galvanized iron or zincalume roofs, particularly when new, should not collect water for potable use.
 Roofs painted with acrylic paints may have detergents and other chemicals dissolve in the runoff.
 Runoff from fibrous cement roofs should be discarded for an entire winter, due to leaching of lime.
 Chemically treated timbers and lead flashing should not be used in roof catchments.
 Likewise, rainwater should not be collected from parts of the roof incorporating flues from wood burners without a high degree of filtration.
 Overflows or discharge pipes from roof-mounted appliances such as air conditioners or hot-water systems should not have their discharge feed into a rainwater tank.

 "Copper Poisoning", a 2010 news article, linked copper poisoning to plastic tanks.
 The article indicated that rainwater was collected and stored in plastic tanks and that the tank did nothing to mitigate the low pH.
 The water was then brought into homes by copper piping.
-The copper was released by the high acid rainwater and caused poisoning in humans.
-It is important to note that, while the plastic tank is an inert container, the collected acid rain could and should be analysed and pH adjusted before being brought into a domestic water supply system.
+The copper was released by the highly acidic rainwater and caused poisoning in humans.
+While the plastic tank is an inert container, the collected acid rain could and should be analysed and pH adjusted before being brought into a domestic water supply system.
 The solution is to monitor stored rainwater with swimming pool strips, cheap and available at swimming pool supply outlets.

 If the water is too acidic, the state, county or local health officials may be contacted to obtain advice, precise solutions and pH limits, and guidelines as to what should be used to treat rainwater to be used as domestic drinking water.

 Maintenance includes checking roofs and rain gutters for vegetation and debris, maintaining screens around the tank, and occasionally desludging (removing sediment by draining and cleaning the tank of algae and other contaminants).

 Rainwater tanks which are not properly sealed (secured at the top) may act as breeding grounds for mosquitoes.

-Several options for dealing with the mosquito issue are:
+Several options for dealing with the mosquito problem are: